Most Common Peugeot Transmission Problems

 Harsh shifting into reverse or 3rd and 4th gear

 Peugeots that use an Aisin AWF6 6-speed automatic gearbox designated as TF70 or TF80 can suffer from harsh or delayed gearshifts.
-This issue will happen while engaging reverse, 3rd, or 4th gear.
-Other gears will not be affected.
+This issue occurs while engaging reverse, 3rd, or 4th gear.
+Other gears are not affected.
 In most cases, the problem will be sporadic and more prominent when the vehicle reaches running temperatures.

 Possible causes: